Eggscantfly/rgh-pc/README.md

 ---

-This project aims to fully decompile the original Rabbids Go Home 16 Level PC Port executable into readable and rebuildable C source code.
+This project aims to fully decompile the original Rabbids Go Home 16 Level PC Port executable into readable and rebuildable C++ source code.

 ---